How Optimizely uses Omlet to measure and improve design system adoption

 What's next for Omlet?

 We're only getting started with React frameworks, but many other frameworks like Angular, Vue, and React Native & Web Components are being evaluated.
-Analytics is also just the beginning — we're considering how Omlet can proactively help teams drive adoption of their components.
+Analytics is also just the beginning — we're considering how Omlet can proactively help teams drive design system adoption.
 Stay tuned!

 We're so excited to finally introduce Omlet and can't wait to continue making Omlet work even better for all front-end developers and design system teams.
 We're always looking for feedback, so jump in and be part of Omlet in public beta.